 Regis West also houses facilities for the production of sound and moving images: video, film, animation, sound, and interactive media.
-Photography facilities include six individual darkrooms, a large group darkroom, the mounting and finishing area, a computer lab, a printing and scanning lab (see DSB information below), a copy camera room, equipment checkout, and a critique room.
+Photography facilities include six individual darkrooms, a large group darkroom, the mounting and finishing area, a computer lab, a printing and scanning lab (see Digital Services Bureau information below), a copy camera room, equipment checkout, and a critique room.
 Digital classrooms are outfitted with Mac computers and recent generation equipment with Final Cut Pro, Final Cut Express and Adobe suite, Max/MSP workstations, and equipment for experimental and in-the-field productions.

 There is also a space set aside for experimental performance.